 Illegal immigrant making pizza delivery at New York's Fort Hamilton arrested by ICE

-A pizza deliveryman in the country illegally, making a delivery at a military base in New York City, was reportedly taken into custody by Immigration and Customs Enforcement (ICE).
+A pizza deliveryman in the country illegally, who was making a delivery at a military base in New York City, was taken into custody by Immigration and Customs Enforcement (ICE) last week.

 The man, Pablo Villavicencio, was arrested on Friday while delivering the pizza to Fort Hamilton in Brooklyn after he was asked for identification at the gate, El Diario reported.

-His wife, Sandra Chico, told the newspaper that her husband was doing a routine delivery at the fort location when a guard asked for a valid identification document.
+His wife, Sandra Chica, told the newspaper that her husband was doing a routine delivery at the Fort location when a guard asked for a valid identification document.

 “Since he didn’t have one, the soldier called immigration to arrest him,” she told El Diario.